chenyouxiang/AsyncSend/README.md

 php a.php

-then the c++ app will get the json and send to http://localhost/index.php with content "testasdfasdg11"
+then the c++ app will get the json and send to http://localhost/index.php with content "testasdfasdg"